SuperIRis/signup-login-firebase-fe/README.md

 4. Deploy the configuration with ```firebase deploy --only functions``` or a general deployment (slower)
 5. To see the variables you can use ```firebase functions:config:get```

-The variables you need to set for the project to work (note, this are not secret keys, please avoid storing secret keys in env files or providers env vars):
+The variables you need to set for the project to work (note, these are not secret keys, please avoid storing secret keys in env files or providers env vars) are defined in .env.example
-* Facebook app id:
-  * Local: RAZZLE_FB_APPID
-  * Provider: facebook.appid